BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_0_Introducing_Bitcoin_Scripts.md

 After working through this chapter, a developer will be able to:

-   * Analyze a Bitcoin Script
+   * Design a Bitcoin Script
    * Apply a Bitcoin Script

 Supporting objectives include the ability to: